jaymarnz/dialserver/README.md

     $ npm install
     ````

-3. To keep it running all the time you can install it as a service.
+3. To keep it running all the time you can run it as a service.
 The install script copies the files to /opt/dialserver and uses systemctl to create, enable and start the dialserver service:
     ````
     $ chmod +x install.sh
     $ sudo ./install.sh